 Well claimed The Elec reported that LG, which currently only makes LTPS displays for Apple's cheaper iPhones, will switch its production lines to supply Apple with displays that can achieve a 120Hz refresh rate.
 If this information is correct, all four iPhone 14 models could come with ProMotion technology.
 While this is a series of speculations, there are reasons to believe that Apple could actually go down this route.
 Aside from the different screen sizes and finishes, the high-end and low-end iPhones currently share the same basic iPhone design.

-All models have the same notch design that debuted with the iPhone X. The only real differences are the battery capacities and the different camera functions.
-In addition, Apple could make a significant design change next year.
-According to rumors, the well-known notch could be replaced by a so-called "punchhole" design.
+All models feature the same notch design, which first debuted with the iPhone X. The only real differences are the battery capacities and the different camera features.
+Furthermore, Apple could make a significant design change next year.
+Rumors suggest that the familiar notch could be replaced by a so-called "punchhole" design.
 Apple analyst Ming-Chi Kuo has already suggested this.
-If this design change comes to pass, the new iPhone models would resemble some high-end smartphones from Samsung's Galaxy series.
-What Apple will actually decide in the end remains to be seen, of course.
+If this design change materializes, the new iPhone models would resemble some high-end smartphones in Samsung's Galaxy lineup.
+How Apple ultimately decides remains to be seen.
 (Photo by Denys Prykhodov / Bigstockphoto)